Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Symptoms

-Gritting of teeth at night is the first and surest sign of bruxism.
-But to learn about it without outside help is almost impossible.
-In order to independently identify the disease, you should pay attention to the condition of the enamel, to the presence of an increased reaction to sweet, hot or cold.
-Perhaps there are new holes, chips, or dentures are damaged for no apparent reason.
+Teeth grinding at night is the first and surest sign of bruxism.
+But find out about it without outside help almost impossible.
+To independently identify the disease, you should pay attention to the condition of the enamel, to the presence of an increased reaction to sweets, hot or cold.
+There may be new holes, chips or no apparent reason damaged dentures.
 All this is indirect evidence of the development of a movement disorder.

-There are a number of additional signs that may indicate the manifestation of nocturnal bruxism:
+There are a number additional signs which may indicate nocturnal bruxism:

 • throbbing pain in temples in the morning;